devine-dl/pywidevine/README.md

 ## Disclaimer

-1. This project requires the use of a Google provisioned private key and Client Identification blob.
-2. Neither of them are provided by this project.
+1. This project requires a valid Google-provisioned Private Key and Client Identification blob which are not provided by this project.
-3. Public test provisions are available to use for testing this project.
+2. Public test provisions are available and provided by Google to use for testing projects such as this one.
-4. License Servers have the ability to block requests from test provisions.
+3. License Servers have the ability to block requests from any provision, and are likely already blocking test provisions on production endpoints.
-5. This project does not condone piracy or any action against the terms of the DRM systems.
+4. This project does not condone piracy or any action against the terms of the DRM systems.
-6. All efforts in this project have been the result of Reverse Engineering and Trial & Error.
+5. All efforts in this project have been the result of Reverse-Engineering, Publicly available research, and Trial & Error.

 ## Protocol